azkiflay/ansible/README.md

 <p align="center"><strong>Figure 3:</strong> Public key-based access to a remote host </p>

 # List of Managed Hosts/Servers
-For the purpose of this tutorial, two servers have been made available.  have two servers
+The inventory.ini file contains a list of hosts that the controller will be managing.
+Ansible can administer several hundreds and thousands of hosts.
+For demonstration, lets add two hosts as shown below.
+For the purpose of this tutorial, two servers have been made available.
 ```bash
   nano inventory.ini
 ```
-The inventory.ini file contains a list of hosts that the controller will be managing.
-Ansible can administer several hundreds and thousands of hosts.
-For demonstration, lets add two hosts as shown below.

 ```bash
   [myname_host]
   192.168.0.10